Kdimtsis/Amazon_scraping_and_editing/README.md

 # Amazon_scraping_and_editing_data
-Libraries that were used: Beautiful soup, requests, pandas, os, glob, csv
+Libraries that were used: Selenium, Beautiful soup, requests, csv, pandas, os, glob,

-This code scrapes data from Amazon saves it to csv and then cleans the csv.
-It works for anything the user asks for as long as it exists in Amazon
+This code scrapes data from Amazon prooducts, saves it to csv and then cleans the csv.

 1) It asks the user to enter a search item
 2) Using selenium it scrapes the name, the price, the rating and the review counts for all results for all pages.